opawar600/Loan_Sharks/README.md

 Consider few things before you run the code on your machine.

-* You need to create enivironment by installing essential libraries in R Studio.
+* You need to create environment by installing essential libraries in R Studio.
 The script for the same can be found at the start of each code.

 * We load utility functions from utils.r in most of the scripts.
 Make sure they are properly loaded.